Thelastnicko/linux/README.md

-# This repo contain some notes of my Linux learning joruney.
+# This repo contains some notes of my Linux learning joruney.